GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.

-~ Alan Turing
+~ David Parnas
 <pre>

 </pre>